Even today, after over 30 years working in the film industry, I still get people saying to me: Show me your resume. Can I see what you have done?

-My good friend Simon Hunter was waiting at his agents office in LA at the end of last year, when in walked Frank Durabont asking if there were any commercials going.
+My good friend Simon Hunter was waiting at his agent’s office in LA at the end of last year when in walked Frank Darabont asking if there were any commercials going.
 Imagine that!
-An Oscar winning director of feature films trying to earn a bit from a lowly commercial.
+An Oscar-winning director of feature films trying to earn a bit from a lowly commercial.

 Whether you are starting out, or whether you are established and trying to strengthen your position in the job market, you can get around the Catch 22 of work and experience by using some creative action and energy.

 I went to art school in Toronto and then headed over to London without a single contact.
 I managed to get work at the BBC as a stage hand, during which time I applied for every single job I could at the Beeb: from Head of News to Scenic Artist.
 I never ever got promoted, and it wasn’t until years later that I found out from a career ‘Beeber’ that the rules of promotion are so strict and class-conscious that I didn’t have a chance of being promoted out of stage hand into a so-called creative job.